Republic of Singapore Air Force: Aircraft

-In February 2003, Singapore joined the JSF program's System Design and Development (SDD) Phase, as a Security Co-operation Participant (SCP).
+In February 2003, Singapore joined the Joint Strike Fighter program's System Design and Development (SDD) Phase, as a Security Cooperation Participant (SCP).
 The first deliveries of the F-35 Lightning II are not expected before 2021, but replacement for the bulk of the A-4SUs was needed by 2007.
 As a start, 20 F-16D Block 52+ have been delivered from 2003 under project Peace Carvin IV.

 The RSAF embarked on its Next Generation Fighter (NGF) programme to replace the aging A-4SUs.
 The original list of competitors was shortlisted to the final two – Dassault Rafale and the Boeing F-15SG Strike Eagle.
 The F-15SG is a variant of the F-15E Strike Eagle and is similar in configuration to the F-15K sold to South Korea, but differs in the addition of the APG-63(V)3 active electronically scanned array (AESA) radar developed by Raytheon.
 The F-15SG is powered by two General Electric F110-GE-129 29400 lbf thrust engines.
 The DSTA (Defense Science & Technology Agency) conducted a detailed technical assessment, simulations, and other tests to assess the final selection.
 On 6 September 2005, it was announced that the F-15SG had won the contract over the Rafale.
 An initial order placed in 2005 for 12 aircraft with the option to purchase 8 more.
 On 22 October 2007, Singapore's Ministry of Defence (MINDEF) exercised the option to purchase eight more F-15SG fighters as part of the original contract signed in 2005.
 Along with this buy, an additional order for four F-15SGs was made, bringing the total number of F-15SGs purchased by the start of 2008 to 24.